Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Xavier Performance Insights

-- The Musketeers average 76.4 points per game (150th in college basketball) while allowing 71.0 per contest (185th in college basketball).
-They have a +54 scoring differential overall and outscore opponents by 5.4 points per game.
+- The Musketeers' +54 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 76.4 points per game (149th in college basketball) while allowing 71 per outing (184th in college basketball).

 - Xavier records 39.4 rebounds per game (72nd in college basketball) while conceding 37.4 per outing to its opponents.
-It outrebounds opponents by 2.0 boards per game.
+It outrebounds opponents by two boards per game.

-- Xavier knocks down 6.4 three-pointers per game (278th in college basketball) compared to its opponents' 6.0.
-It shoots 33.9% from deep while its opponents hit 29.0% from long range.
+- Xavier connects on 6.4 three-pointers per game (279th in college basketball) compared to its opponents' 6.
+It shoots 33.9% from deep while its opponents hit 29% from long range.

 Winthrop Performance Insights

-- The Eagles put up 80.8 points per game (64th in college basketball) while giving up 67.5 per outing (105th in college basketball).
-They have a +147 scoring differential and outscore opponents by 13.3 points per game.
+- The Eagles' +147 scoring differential (outscoring opponents by 13.3 points per game) is a result of putting up 80.8 points per game (64th in college basketball) while allowing 67.5 per contest (106th in college basketball).

-- Winthrop wins the rebound battle by an average of 3.6 boards.
-It records 36.5 rebounds per game (193rd in college basketball) compared to its opponents' 32.9.
+- Winthrop grabs 36.5 rebounds per game (194th in college basketball) while allowing 32.9 per outing to opponents.
+It outrebounds opponents by 3.6 boards per game.

-- Winthrop has had fewer turnovers than its opponents this season, committing 11.5 per game (149th in college basketball) while forcing 13.2 (97th in college basketball).
+- Winthrop has won the turnover battle on average this season, committing 11.5 per game (149th in college basketball) while forcing 13.2 (99th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.